 - unable to work due to the catastrophic illness or injury of an immediate family member, and have satisfactorily completed their 180-day probationary period.

 A catastrophic illness or injury is one that is immediately life-threatening or likely to be fatal within the next 12 months.
-Immediate family members under RPL are spouses or children (including certified foster children) or stepchildren.
+Immediate family members include spouses or children (including certified foster children) or stepchildren.
 Stepchildren must have permanently resided in the employee's household prior to the onset of their illness.

 While on RPL, employees receive 50% of their base salary prior to required deductions.
 If an approved institutional holiday occurs while on RPL, employees will receive 50 percent of their base salary for that holiday.